-Located in the historic Trastevere district, San Francesco a Ripa Grande is the first Franciscan church in Rome, today a Sanctuary, and the place where St. Francis of Assisi stayed during his Roman visits to Pope Innocent III.
+Located in the historic Rione Trastevere, San Francesco a Ripa Grande is the first Franciscan church in Rome, today a Sanctuary, and the place where St. Francis of Assisi stayed during his Roman visits to Pope Innocent III.

 The complex stands on the site of the ancient hospital for the care and reception of the poor, dedicated to San Biagio and dating back to the 10th century.
 Starting from 1681 it was the object of a radical restoration by the architect Mattia de Rossi.
 The work ended in 1701.

 The austere Baroque façade, built in 1682, has two orders with Doric pilasters.
 The interior has three naves with a Latin cross and three chapels in the right nave and three in the left.
 The environment is typical Franciscan, without luxury or excess, but enriched by numerous artistic creations and funeral monuments.

 Thanks to Jacopa de ’Settesoli, a fervent Franciscan devotee, Saint Francis lived and prayed at the hospice of San Biagio, run by the Benedictines of Ripa Grande.
 After his death, the small cell became a place of prayer and devotion, but risked being demolished due to the renovation works.